It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 Well, why should we care about what this guy Halverson says?

-Well, this is the same George Halverson who has met with Obama and has had several meetings in 2009 with key figures in health care, including a March 27th meeting with Keith Fontenot, who manages financial resources of government agencies related to health, a June 5th meeting with Peter Orszag, director CBO, a July 23rd meeting with Kathleen Sibelius, the Secretary of Health and Human Services.
+Well, this is the same George Halverson who has met with Obama and has had several meetings in 2009 with key figures in healthcare, including a March 27th meeting with Keith Fonteneau, who manages financial resources of government agencies related to health, a June 5th meeting with Peter Orzog, Director-CBO, a July 23rd meeting with Kathleen Sebelius, the Secretary of Health and Human Services, a July 24th meeting with Sarah Fenn, White House assistant.

-And just how far off is Halverson from Martin Luther King's legacy correlation.
+And just how far off is Halverson from Martin Luther King's legacy correlation?

 Most of the last years of Martin Luther King have been lost, especially worth noting because most of his speeches were recorded.